Semi-prorepresentability of formal moduli problems and equivariant structures: Introduction

 \section{Introduction}

-The theory of deformations of algebraic schemes with algebraic group actions is first studied by the voluntary work of Pinkham (see \cite{6}) in which affine cones with $\mathbb{G}_m$-actions are taken into account.
-Six years later, Rim obtains a far-reaching result which claims that if $G$ is a linearly reductive group acting algebraically on an algebraic scheme $X_0$ where $X_0$ is supposed to be either an affine scheme with at most isolated singularities or a complete algebraic variety then a $G$-equivariant formal semi-universal deformation of $X_0$ exists, unique up to $G$-equivariant isomorphism (see \cite{10}).
+The theory of deformations of algebraic schemes with algebraic group actions is first studied by the pioneering work of Pinkham (see \cite{6}) in which affine cones with $\mathbb{G}_m$-actions are taken into account.
+Six years later, Rim obtains a far-reaching result which claims that if $G$ is a linearly reductive group acting algebraically on an algebraic scheme $X_0$ where $X_0$ is supposed to be either an affine scheme with at most isolated singularities or a complete algebraic variety then a $G$-equivariant formal semi-universal deformation of $X_0$ exists, unique up to $G$-equivariant isomorphism (see \cite{Rim}).
 In the language of functors of Artin rings, this result can be rephrased as follows.
 Let $k$ be an algebraically closed field and $\Art_k$ (resp. $\widehat{\Art}_k$) be the category of local artinian $k$-algebras (resp. complete local noetherian $k$-algebras) with residue field $k$.
 The functor $F_{X_0}$: $\Art_k \rightarrow \se$ which associates to each local artinian $k$-algebra $A$, the set of flat morphisms of schemes $X\rightarrow \Spec(A)$ with an isomorphism has a formal semi-universal element, i.e. there exists a pro-object $R$ in $\widehat{\Art}_k$ and an element $\hat{u} \in \widehat{F_{X_0}}(R)$ such that the morphism of functors defined by $\hat{u}$ is smooth and such that is bijective, where $\widehat{F_{X_0}}$ is the extension of $F_{X_0}$ on $\widehat{\Art}_k$ (see \cite[$\S$2.2]{12} for more details) and $k[\epsilon]/(\epsilon^2)$ is the ring of dual numbers.
 Furthermore, this formal semi-universal element can be made $G$-equivariant.
 A recently-constructed counter-example in \cite{1} has shown that the reductiveness assumption on $G$ turns out to be optimal.
 In general, hardly is $F_{X_0}$ prorepresentable by a pro-object due to the existence of non-trivial automorphisms of $X_0$ as always.
 Therefore, the smooth morphism can be considered the best formal approximation of $F_{X_0}$ that we can expect.
 A similar result on the existence of $G$-equivariant Kuranishi family of compact complex manifolds is obtained as well in \cite{2}.
-The main difference here is that on the analytic side, all deformations are required to be convergent.
+In other words, the functor of Artin rings associated to the deformation problem of a given complex compact manifold admits a $G$-equivariant semi-universal element.
+The main difference here is that on the analytic side, all deformations are required to be convergent while on the algebraic side, they might exist formally.